Removal of Sam Altman from OpenAI: Market effects

 Shares in Microsoft fell nearly three percent following the announcement.
 According to CoinDesk, the value of Worldcoin, an iris biometric cryptocurrency co-founded by Altman, decreased twelve percent.
 After hiring Altman, Microsoft's stock price rose over two percent to an all-time high.

 Altman's removal benefited OpenAI's competitors, such as Anthropic, Quora, Hugging Face, Meta Platforms, and Google.
 The Economist wrote that the removal could slow down the artificial intelligence industry as a whole.
 Google DeepMind received an increase in applicants, according to The Information; Cohere and Adept engaged in an active effort to hire OpenAI employees.
 Several investors considered writing down their OpenAI investments to zero, impacting the company's ability to raise capital.
 Over one hundred companies using OpenAI contacted Anthropic, according to The Information; others reached out to Google Cloud, Cohere, and Microsoft Azure.

 Potential venture

-According to The Information, Altman is planning a new artificial intelligence venture with Brockman, among other OpenAI employees.
+According to The Information, Altman was planning a new artificial intelligence venture with Brockman, among other OpenAI employees.
 Sequoia Capital investor Alfred Lin and venture capitalist Vinod Khosla expressed interest in Altman's potential venture.